angerhang/angerhang.github.io/_posts/2022-11-10-why_human_activity_recognition_is_far_from_solved.md

 As for the data-sampling variations shown above, from experience, it doesn't make a big difference for analysis with deep learning models. `30 Hz` is usually a good threshold between battery consumption without the loss of performance for IMUs.
-Since most human activities have a frequency rate below `15 Hz` (send us a reference if you have one!), it would be safe to with frequencies of `30 Hz` or above.
-Some devices like to have a frequency of `100 Hz`+.
-We don't really benefit from having that much more data in theory.
-However, if you are using statistical learning methods, some differences in the derived measurements exist if you compare data collected using `25 Hz` and `100 Hz` as suggested by [Small, et al., 2021](https://journals.humankinetics.com/view/journals/jmpb/4/4/article-p298.xml).
-In this case, choose your sampling methods carefully.
+Since most of the frequency content in human motion falls below `15 Hz` (send us a reference if you have one!), going below `30 Hz` will risk losing information useful for classification as suggested by [Small, et al., 2021](https://journals.humankinetics.com/view/journals/jmpb/4/4/article-p298.xml).

 ## III.
 Getting ground-truth data for HAR is both expensive and difficult